 - we'll support with the UCAS application process, including personal statements, with other further study or training applications, or the job application process

 Brackenhurst hosts various opportunities throughout the year to meet employers during workshops and guest lectures.
-Students can get involved in the annual Brackenhurst Careers Fair where you'll get the chance to talk to lots of different employers and organisations.
+Students can get involved in the Careers Fairs where you'll get the chance to talk to lots of different employers and organisations.
 Further education students receive bespoke talks about higher education and careers in related industries and we encourage students to speak with professionals on an individual basis during these events and workshops.